Enterprise Value (EV)

-For this equation, the market capitalization of a company is calculated by multiplying the price per share of the company with the total number of outstanding shares.
-The price per share is the amount of money someone is willing to pay to become part-owner of the company.
-The market capitalization is needed in the formula because the worth of a company also depends on the amount of capital available for the company.
+For this equation, the market capitalization of a company is calculated by multiplying the price per share of the company by the total number of outstanding shares.
+The price per share is the amount of money someone is willing to pay to become a part-owner of the company.
+Market capitalization is needed in the formula because the worth of a company also depends on the amount of capital available for the company.
 Moreover, if someone were to buy the business, they would need to pay the market value of the company as well.

 Cash and other cash-valued items are subtracted from the formula because the buyer will see the cash as surplus money.
 It is money gained by the buyer for buying the business.
 If the cash amount is very high, the enterprise value of the business will be negative.
 This means that a potential buyer will gain money by simply buying the business.

 There is also a more advanced enterprise value formula which is usually a better option for investors who want to look at the impact of things like the impact of preferred shares, minority interests, cash equivalents, liquid inventory and other investments.

 - FMV = fair market value of common and preferred shares